opportunities

 How to Apply for a Ph.D.

-If you are interested in doing a Ph.D. in Computer Science under my supervision at King’s College London, and if you are still keen to after reading the premise above, you should definitely write me an e-mail with your CV and interests (be sure to read all of this page before sending).
+If you are interested in doing a Ph.D. in Computer Science under my supervision at UCL, and if you are still keen to after reading the premise above, you should definitely write me an e-mail with your CV and interests (be sure to read all of this page before sending).

 Make sure that you really motivate why you were thinking about joining my team, as I receive many applications and I am looking for candidates that stand out in terms of passion and experience.